-The first year of puppy development sets your dog up for the rest of his life.
-A lot goes on over that year, he turns from a helpless bundle that can’t see or hear to an energetic and happy grown-up dog.
+Just like with humans, the first year of puppy growth sets your dog up for the rest of their life.
+A lot goes on throughout that vital first twelve months, a time that sees a dog transform from a tiny, helpless bundle that can’t see or hear to an energetic, happy adult animal.

-Take a look through our month by month guides for everything you need to know about puppy development in their first year.
+Take a look through our month by month guides for everything you need to know about a puppy’s development during that all-important first year.